tschwieg/DemandEstInfreqPurch/readme.txt

     ARGS: 1: simNum; The index of the simulation being run.
           2: numProds; Total number of products in simulated data.
           3: lamSpec; Market size of simulated data.
 Note: (numProds, lamSpec)
              tuple specifies which simulated data set to use.

+- programs/constructTBLS.py: Returns the final tables used in the paper.
+There are no command line arguments for this file.

 # Replication instructions